Vanishing Theorems for constructible Sheaves on Abelian Varieties: Euler characteristics

 The intersection numbers $d_Z$ are well-defined even though $\Lambda_Z$ is not proper for $Z\neq X$; see loc.~cit.~for details.
 Now if $X$ is a simple abelian variety, then lemma~\ref{lem:numbers} below implies the claim {\em (a)}, and if we additionally assume $\dim(X)>1$, also {\em (b)} follows in view of lemma~\ref{lem:cc} below.
 The non-simple case can be reduced to the simple case, see~\cite{WeGauss}.

-The reduction step to the case of simple abelian varieties in~\cite{WeGauss} works for ground fields $k$ of characteristic $p>0$ as well, but we do not know how to deal with simple abelian varieties in that case.
-For $k=\bbC$, Christian Schnell has given in~\cite[th.~7.6]{Schn} a different proof of proposition~\ref{prop:chi}(a) using the Fourier-Mukai transform $\calD_X$-modules.
+The reduction step to the case of simple abelian varieties in~\cite{WeGauss} works for ground fields $k$ of characteristic $p>0$ as well, but for (simple) abelian varieties defined over a finite field the above argument has to be replaced by a kind of Iwasawa-theoretic deformation argument~\cite{WeVanishing}.
+For $k=\bbC$, Christian Schnell has given in~\cite[th.~7.6]{Schn} a different proof of proposition~\ref{prop:chi}(a) using the Fourier-Mukai transform for $\calD_X$-modules.

 \begin{cor} The Euler characteristic of a simple perverse sheaf $P$ on~$X$ vanishes iff $H^\bullet(X, P_\chi)=0$ for most characters $\chi$. \end{cor}

 {\em Proof.} ``$\Leftarrow$'' holds by corollary~\ref{cor:chi}.
 For ``$\Rightarrow$'' take a positive-dimensional abelian subvariety $A\hookrightarrow X$ with quotient $q: X\twoheadrightarrow B=X/A$ and a character~$\varphi$ such that $P \cong L_\varphi \otimes q^*(Q)[\dim(A)]$ for some perverse sheaf $Q$ on $B$ as in proposition~\ref{prop:chi}a).
 We can assume that the Euler characteristic of $Q$ is not zero.
 Then we claim that